PKua007/rampack/doc/shapes.md

     <img src="img/shapes/disk.png" alt="disk" width="216" height="125">

     A disk with radius `r` and center `pos` (Array of 3 Floats).
-By default, it lies on the xy plane. `rot` specifies its orientation - it is an Array of 3 Euler angles, where subsequent elements are angles of rotations around, respectively, x, y and z axis.
-Rotations are performed around z, y, and x axis, in the given order.
+By default, it lies on the xy plane. `rot` specifies its orientation - it is an Array of 3 Tait-Bryan angles (in degrees), where subsequent elements are angles of rotations around, respectively, x, y and z axis, performed in a given order.

   * Class `sphere`